 Exit Criteria for Comprehensive Support and Improvement Schools.
 Describe the statewide exit criteria, established by the State, for schools identified for comprehensive support and improvement, including the number of years (not to exceed four) over which schools are expected to meet such criteria.

-Campuses that do not rank in the bottom five percent of the Closing the Gaps domain for two consecutive years and have increased a letter grade (for example, from F to D or from D to C) on the Closing the Gaps domain will be considered as having successfully exited comprehensive support status.
+Campuses must not rank in the bottom five percent of the Closing the Gaps domain for two consecutive years to exit comprehensive support status.
+Due to COVID-19, TEA will consider 2019 and 2022 as “consecutive years” when evaluating campuses for exit eligibility.
+Campuses that are originally identified as comprehensive support and improvement that have an unacceptable Closing the Gaps rating must also improve at least one Closing the Gaps letter grade to an acceptable domain rating in order to successfully exit.

 Exit Criteria for Schools Receiving Additional Targeted Support.
 Describe the statewide exit criteria, established by the State, for schools receiving additional targeted support under ESEA section 1111(d)(2)(C), including the number of years over which schools are expected to meet such criteria.